Data-MLexplorer/avocado_retailing/README.md

-# Avocado Retailing

-I will be working on Avocado retailing and performing the following steps.

 ## Project summary
 This project analyzes avocado sales data to deliver both predictive and prescriptive insights for suppliers and distributors.
 Using historical sales and price data we will forecast future demand for a selected product in three markets, and prescribe the optimal sourcing strategy (domestic, imported or combined) for each market.